SPACE10 Delhi: A Glimpse at SPACE10's First Satellite

 We’d previously popped up in cities across the world — New York, London, Shanghai and Nairobi, to name a few — but SPACE10 Delhi was the first of its kind: an entirely new location beyond Copenhagen.

-Our mission was to gain new knowledge and diversify our perspectives — by gathering designers, technologists, artists, architects, academics and entrepreneurs under one roof to explore how design and emerging technologies can create a better everyday life for people and planet
+Our mission was to gain new knowledge and diversify our perspectives — by gathering designers, technologists, artists, architects, academics and entrepreneurs under one roof to explore how design and emerging technologies can create a better everyday life for people and the planet

 Why India?
 India is one of the most diverse countries on the planet with the fastest growing economy.
 It will soon be the most populated country on Earth, with a fifth of the world’s youth living there.
 Delhi, its capital, is a sprawling metropolis that grows in size each day, which means it faces issues such as rapid urbanisation and a housing crisis.